On the bottleneck stability of rank decompositions of multi-parameter persistence modules: Other exact structures

-The limit exact structure also exists in cases where $\Sscr$ is not finite; this is studied in \cite{blanchette-brustle-hanson-2}.
+In some cases, the limit exact structure also exists when $\Sscr$ is not finite; this is studied in \cite{blanchette-brustle-hanson-2}.
 For example, let $\Rscr_{\geq 0} \subseteq \Rscr$ be the subposet of non-negative numbers.
 Then, the limit exact structure on \(\vect^{\Rscr_{\geq 0}^n}_\fpp\) exists and has enough projectives; this follows from, e.g., \cite[Corollary~7.22]{blanchette-brustle-hanson-2}, see \cite[Example~7.23(1)]{blanchette-brustle-hanson-2} where this is explained.
 In this case too, the indecomposable relative projectives are the upset modules.

 Before giving the main result of this section, we need a technical lemma.

 \begin{lemma} Let \(m \geq 2\) and let \(\Sscr = [m]^2\).
 Let \(V \subseteq \Sscr\) be an upset, let \(C\) be the set of all upsets of \(\Sscr\) that are contained in \(V\), and let \(D \subseteq C\setminus\{V\}\) consist of the maximal elements of \(C\setminus\{V\}\) with respect to inclusion.
 Then \(|D| \leq m\). \end{lemma} \begin{proof} Let \(B\) be the set of minimal elements of \(V\).
 Start by observing that \(|B| \leq m\), which follows from the fact that the map \(B \to [m]\) that maps \((x,y)\) to \(x\) must be injective, since the elements of \(B\) are all incomparable.